Basecamp, in a nutshell.

 The Basecamp Team from around the world

 Basecamp’s international team of lovable weirdos has the freedom to live and work wherever they choose.
-Some work in the Chicago office, where we gather a couple times a year for company-wide meetups.
 Everyone on the Basecamp team is invited to write about business, design, programming, and the web on our Signal v.
 Noise blog.